alwinb/spec-url/README.md

 * **scheme**, **user**, **pass**, **host**, **port**, **drive**, **root**, **dirs**, **file**, **query**, **hash**

-Here, **dirs**, if present is an non-empty array of strings and all other attributes are strings.
+Here, **dirs**, if present is an non-empty array of strings, and all other attributes are strings.
 The string valued attributes are subject to the constraints as described in the specification.

 ### Goto